This post may contain affiliate links from products and services we love and trust.

-Have you ever wondered what would be the favourite food photography lens of a professional food photographer?
+Have you ever wondered what would be the favourite food photography lenses of a professional food photographer?
 I’m sure you have, I know I do.

 The lens that you pair with your favourite angles and food subjects help us get our style.
 This is one of the reasons I’m always curious about what photographers favourite lenses are.